Skip to content

 What problem it solves

-It gives teams a local or self-hosted way to serve models behind a familiar API surface, which reduces vendor dependence and can lower marginal cost for internal workloads.
+It gives teams a local or self-hosted way to serve models behind a familiar API surface, which reduces vendor dependence and ensures data privacy.
+It unifies disparate local inference backends (llama.cpp, diffusers, whisper.cpp) under a single, standard API.

 Where it fits in the stack

 Infrastructure / Local Inference Platform.
-It is part of the serving layer for teams that want private or self-hosted model access.
+It is the primary serving layer for private model access, sitting between your hardware and your agentic applications.

 Typical use cases